 DDOT is working on an option to buy passes on your smartphone, which you would then show to the driver as proof of payment.
 That could mean no more carrying around bus cards at all!

-Note: These are all still proposals, and wouldn’t be implemented until January 2019.
+Note: These are all still proposals, and wouldn’t be implemented until approved by City Council, tentatively in January 2019.

 To see DDOT’s explanation of the fare changes, click here.